How to run a report

 6. Google Ads Revenue Intelligence

 What it diagnoses.
-The state of your Google Ads account at the strategic level — spend trajectory, ROAS trend, waste categories, scaling opportunities, and cross-channel gaps that no single tool can surface.
+The state of your Google Ads account at the strategic level - spend trajectory, ROAS trend, waste categories, scaling opportunities, and cross-platform gaps that no single tool can surface.
 Every insight ends in an action; every action carries a quantified impact and an automation hook.Default cadence.
 Quarterly as a baseline.
 Run on a tighter cadence (every 30 days or weekly) when an anomaly trigger fires.Primary audience.
 Merchant, CFO, paid-media manager, agency.Data sources read.

 Report sections.
-Executive Summary (Problem callout + Opportunity callout) → Key KPIs Snapshot → Trend Analysis → Waste Identification → Opportunity Identification → Cross-Channel Insights → Funnel Analysis → Action Plan → 90-Day Roadmap → Projected Impact.The Action Plan.
+Executive Summary (Problem callout + Opportunity callout) → Key KPIs Snapshot → Trend Analysis → Waste Identification → Opportunity Identification → Cross-Platform Insights → Funnel Analysis → Action Plan → 90-Day Roadmap → Projected Impact.The Action Plan.
 Each action card in section 8 carries a timing badge (Immediate, This Week, This Month, Quick Win), connector pills, an impact row, a “why it’s failing” causal explanation, a verb-led Do This checklist, and a cross-check from a second source.
 Actions also carry automation hooks:

 pause_campaign, update_budget, add_negatives, add_keywords, update_bid_strategy, activate_klaviyo_flow, update_utm_template, or manual_review.When to run it.
 When reviewing Google Ads spend vs revenue at the strategic level.
 When ROAS has shifted noticeably in the last 90 days.
 When a new agency is taking over and needs a baseline.7.
 Paid Traffic Waste